modernweb-dev/rocket/README.md

 > Our goal is to provide developers with a meta framework for static websites with a spricle of JavaScript.

 Get a site up and running in no time and focus on the content.
-You can still tweak every details of every underlying tool that get's used.
+You can still tweak every detail of every underlying tool that gets used.

 Rocket is part of the [Modern Web Family](https://twitter.com/modern_web_dev).